 Baron Von Sottendorff is insane, believing he is trapped in a grid drawing of his mansion.
 For the Baron to escape his entrapment, he must recall his memories from childhood up to adulthood.
-Only then will be he able regain control over his mind and be free from the prison that is his insanity.
+Only then will be he able to regain control over his mind and be free from the prison that is his insanity.

-The Delusions of Von Sottendorff and his Square Mind is a puzzle platformer developed and published by Delirium Studios, released exclusively on 3DS December 17th, 2015.
-The game has interesting ideas and puzzle mechanic.
+The Delusions of Von Sottendorff and his Square Mind is a puzzle platformer developed and published by Delirium Studios, released exclusively on 3DS on December 17th, 2015.
+The game has interesting ideas and puzzle mechanics.
 However, it also has camera control issues that are infuriating.
 The gameplay also gets very repetitive and offers only a little increase in challenge as the game progresses.

 An Insane yet sad story.

 The story of The Delusions of Von Sottendorff follows the Baron in his attempts to regain his memories.
 The Baron's mind has hidden his memories away from him to protect him from his tragic past.
 His insane mind informs the narrative throughout the levels, relaying it through pictures of memories.
 The crazed narration can at times make little sense, but as the game progresses, it all begins to come together.
-The narration of the Baron's mind leads to some moments that makes the player laugh throughout the game.
+The narration of the Baron's mind leads to some moments that make the player laugh throughout the game.

 He is an interesting and strange character both mentally and physically.
 His character is like that of a child who never grew up.
-He dresses in adult clothing, yet like a child, can not dress appropriately.
+He dresses in adult clothing, yet as a child, can not dress appropriately.